 are complex, and eliminating the practice will not be easy.

-As moderator Rajdeep Sardesai
+As moderator Rajdeep Sardesai explained, the

 practice emerged initially in the entertainment sections when PR agents began

 paying newspapers for articles promoting their clients.
 This may not have been